-- Hot mix ranging from \sim 120 to 190°C - Warm mix ranging from ~ 100 to $140^{\circ}C$ - Semi warm mix ranging from \sim 70 to 100°C - Cold mix as unheated/ambient (~20°C).
+- Hot mix ranging from ~120 to 190°C

+- Warm mix ranging from ~100 to 140°C

+- Semi warm mix ranging from ~70 to 100°C

+- Cold mix as unheated/ambient (~20°C).

-Service Providers should design the RAP replacement in accordance with AS 2150:2005 Hot mix asphalt - A guide to good practice (where relevant), and AS 2758.5:2009 Aggregates and rock for engineering purposes - Coarse asphalt aggregates.
-The Service Provider should also note that the City expects Service Providers to ensure adequate conditions for this replacement are met (i.e. that installation is varied where needed as a result of material replacement).
+Service Providers should design the RAP replacement in accordance with AS 2150:2005 Hot mix asphalt - A quide to good practice (where relevant), and AS 2758.5:2009 Aggregates and rock for engineering purposes - Coarse asphalt aggregates.
+The Service Provider should also note that the City expects Service Providers to ensure adequate conditions for this replacement are met (i.e. that installation is varied where needed as aresult of material replacement).
 For example, changes to installation may include extending the application time or varying compaction rates.
 The final material must comply with the performance specifications outlined elsewhere in this and associated documents.

-Materials Property Acceptance Criteria Reference document Flakiness Index 35% maximum AS 2758.5, AS 1141-15 Course Wet Strength (10% fines) 150 KN minimum AS 2758.5, AS 1141-22 aggregates Los Angeles Abrasion 30% maximum AS 2758.5, AS 1141-23 PAF Value 45 minimum AS 1141-40, AS 1141- 42 Fine aggregates All passing 4.75mm sieve Clean, hard, durable and free from clay or organic matter RMS 3152 Binder Class 170 or Class 320 or PMB All relevant properties pertaining to Hot mix AC Marshall mix design AS 2008-2013 and RMS 3252 for PMB
+Materials Property Acceptance Criteria Reference document Flakiness Index 35% maximum AS 2758.5, AS 1141-15 Course Wet Strength (10% fines) Wet Strength (10% fines) 150 KN minimum aggregates Los Angeles Abrasion 30% maximum AS 2758.5, AS 1141-23 PAF Value 45 minimum AS 1141-40, AS 1141-42 Fine aggregates All passing 4.75mm sieve Clean, hard, durable and free from clay or organic matter TfNSW 3152 Binder Class 170 or Class 320 or PMB All relevant properties pertaining to Hot mix AC Marshall mix design AS 2008-2013 and TfNSW3252 for PMB documented.
+Such drastic reductions have the obvious benefits of cutting fuel consumption and decreasing the production of greenhouse gases which is one of the key visions of the City.